glazari98/Treasure-Hunt-App-CO1111/Meetings.md

 - Ahmed has to proceed with the testing
 - George fix bugs in question.html and start.html
 - Vasili proceed with recovering the social media accounts because of them getting suspended.

+# Meeting 7 Date(March 20th 2024):
+Members present: George, Vasili, Daria, Ahmed
+## What has been done from last meeting:
+- Ahmed created the testing page and started with some unit testing on the different types of input fields of questions
+- Rafaella worked on the design of start.html and questions.html
+- George modified a bit the design of question.html(added header, footer), placed the score on top and added timer for the treasure hunt
+## Tasks until next meeting:
+- Vasili has to create new facebook and instagram account since they got suspended
+- Daria has to do some modifications the members' names and their roles so it;s more clear what is the role of everyone, change the picture in landing page from bubble to treasure, and write a better welcoming message.
+- Ahmed has to proceed with unit testing
+- George will assist Ahmed with the testing and also try to make it so that if a user completed a treasure hunt it doesnlt allow them to start it again or if they were left in a particular question to continue from that.
+-